rubyworks/clik/README.md

 There's very little to it really.
 The `cli` command simply maps command line options to procedures which are used to process them.
 That's it.

-In our example, notice that `-w` and `--whatever` are easily defined as synonymous options.
+In our example, notice that `-f` and `--file` are easily defined as synonymous options.
 Simple.
 Then notice that the `-f/--file` option's procedure takes an argument, so the command line option takes an argument as well.
 Again simple.